 I walked out as most seem to – with no idea how I did.
 I felt that there were quite a few ‘random’ questions and I went through periods of being 100% confident and then 0% confident during the long wait for results.
 Eventually I found out that I had passed and luckily I was able to leave AKT behind….only to start worrying about CSA!

-1) Our flagship Immersion Big Mock AKT Course.
-Held in Birmingham, Manchester, London and Virtually, we run a results-focused immersion AKT course.
+2) Our flagship Live Big Mock AKT Course.
+Held virtually, we run a results-focused immersion AKT course.
 Experience the ‘pressure’ of the AKT with a full 200-question mock exam.
 Following this (you do this in the week leading up to the course) is a full 8 hour complete exam breakdown.
 Why did you get that answer wrong when you had the knowledge?
 How does exam technique make a difference?
 Which areas do you now need to focus on?… We teach key points from all major clinical guidelines, common clinical areas that people struggle with, breakdown statistics to its most basic and cover all focal admin and management areas – minimum of 1200 learning points to focus your final revision period.
 In addition to this you get a full 200-slide presentation with all learning points and key revision areas.